Learn how to make candy apples with us. It’s not hard. It’s actually crazy-easy. Promise!

 Sprinkle the sugar mixture onto your prepared pan.

 When your candy mixture is at 310ºF, take it of the heat.
 Tilt your pot to the side and hold the apples by the stick to roll them one at a time in the mixture.
 Be careful because that sugar syrup is seriously hot.
+Don’t let the candy syrup get to the top of the apple where the stick is.
+There might be excess moisture there, and if the candy touches it, it won’t adhere as well.
 After rolling the apple around, hold it up over the saucepan and shake it gently to let some excess syrup drip off.

 If you want to print out these instructions, click print in the recipe box below.
-Or you can get the instructions and all kinds of other candy apple tips, tricks, ideas and recipes in our Candy Apple Ebook here.
+Or you can get the instructions and all kinds of other candy apple tips, tricks, ideas and recipes in our Candy Apple Series over here.

 Print